autopkg/novaksam-recipes/README.md

     Please note, case sensitivity.
     CATEGORY - The category the pkg will be uploaded into.
     EXTENSION_PATH - (Extension attributes only) The folder path pointing to the folder where Info.plist resides.
-    EXTENSION_TEMPLATE - The template file to use when creating the extension attribute.
+    EXTENSION_TEMPLATE - (Extension attributes only) The template file to use when creating the extension attribute.
     GROUP_NAME - The name of the group in JSS that will keep track of the software version.
     GROUP_TEMPLATE - The template file to use when creating the group.
     ICON - The path to the icon file to upload for self service.